duyubo/duyubo.github.io/index.md

 ## About Me

-I am Yubo Du, a Ph.D. student researcher in Computer Science at the University of Pittsburgh.
-I joined Dr. Jun Yang’s lab in January 2023.

-My research interests lie in memory safety and systems security, with a focus on improving the performance and memory efficiency of use-after-free (UAF) and out-of-bounds (OOB) detection and prevention in C/C++ programs.
-My work combines compiler instrumentation, runtime systems, and memory allocator design to make strong security guarantees practical for real-world software.
-I am particularly interested in building low-overhead runtime sanitizers and compiler-assisted defenses that scale to large systems.
+I am a Ph.D. student in Electrical and Computer Engineering at the University of Pittsburgh, specializing in compiler and runtime techniques for system performance optimization.
+My research focuses on reducing runtime and memory overhead in low-level systems through LLVM-based instrumentation, runtime design, and memory management techniques.
+I have published related work at top systems and security venues, including ICS and NDSS.

+In addition to systems research, I have hands-on experience building deep learning systems for real-world applications, including multimodal learning, EEG bio-signal processing, and neural architecture search.
+I am currently seeking internships or full-time opportunities in compilers, performance engineering, AI infrastructure, or large-scale systems optimization.

 More information can be found in my CV [<a href="files/Yubo_Du_CV.pdf">here</a>].

 ## Looking For Internship

-I am currently seeking research or systems internships where I can apply and extend my work on memory safety, compiler-based security mechanisms, and runtime systems.
-I am especially interested in opportunities that involve building and evaluating real systems, such as sanitizers, secure runtimes, or compiler and infrastructure tools.
+I am currently seeking internships in compilers, performance engineering, and AI infrastructure.
+I am particularly interested in opportunities involving compiler toolchains, runtime systems, and performance optimization for real-world workloads.